Skip to main content

 > Master 2

-Students attend 12 weeks of classes in Marseille (Site de la Canebière) or in Aix-en-Provence on the ENSOSP site (1 week per month).
-They also benefit from work experience (around 3 weeks a month) and have exams spread out over the academic year, enabling them to go back and forth with the field.
+Students have 12 weeks of classes in Aix-en-Provence, on the Ferry site (from September 2025) and on the ENSOSP site (1 week per month).
+They benefit from work experience (around 3 weeks a month) and have exams spread over the academic year, enabling them to go back and forth with the field.

 Theoretical and practical courses are combined with field experience, thanks to in situ visits and simulation exercises with socio-economic partners.
 Academics and practitioners from a variety of fields, including civil protection, local authorities and other public administrations, are involved in the curriculum.

-Students wishing to prepare for state and local civil service entrance examinations can take an intensive preparatory course: the IMPGT Talents in Public Services preparatory course + ..
+Students wishing to prepare for state and local civil service entrance examinations can take an intensive preparatory course: the IMPGT + Talents in Public Services Prep.

 • Training content